Dispensing Chemicals and Agricultural Products (Part 137) with UAS

-Not all substances fall under this regulation, so you should first check to see if your proposed operation meets the FAA's criteria for part 137.
-If the substance you plan to dispense does meet this criteria (part 137.3), refer to Certification Process for Agricultural Aircraft Operators (PDF) for guidance on the requirements you must meet before dispensing it.
+Not all substances fall under this regulation, so you should first check to see if your proposed operation is regulated by Part 137.
+If the substance you plan to dispense does fall within the definitions in Section 137.3 refer to Certification Process for Agricultural Aircraft Operators for guidance on the requirements you must meet before dispensing it.

 What's an Agricultural Operation?

-Under 14 CFR Part 137, the following aircraft operations are considered agricultural by nature:
+Under Part 137, the following aircraft operations are considered agricultural by nature:

 - Dispensing any other substance intended for plant nourishment, soil treatment, propagation of plant life, or pest control.